jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-25 InstructLab and how it helps.md

 :bulb:
 InstructLab is an **open-source project** originating from IBM Research and Red Hat that enables **community-driven customization and tuning of large language models (LLMs)** for generative AI applications, focusing on **accessibility, cost-effectiveness, and providing a broader coverage of target tasks** .
 It **democratizes model tuning** and drive community development of LLMs and for businesses, enabling them to easily customise their in house LLM!

+**Note that**: InstructLab typically works with SLM's, so if there is reference to LLM's or Models this is in the context of SLM's.

 ![InstructLab](graphics/whatisinstructlab.png)